-Source: EIA; GS; Guinness estimates, April 2025
+Source: EIA; Goldman Sachs; Guinness estimates, April 2025

 Industrial demand (of which around 35% comes from petrochemicals) trends up and down depending on the strength of the economy and the differential between US and international gas prices.
 Electricity gas demand (i.e. power generation) is affected by weather, in particular by warm summers, which drive demand for air conditioning, but the underlying trend depends on GDP growth and the proportion of incremental new power generation each year that goes to natural gas versus the alternatives of coal, nuclear and renewables.
-Gas has been taking market share in this sector: in 2022 38% of electricity generation was powered by gas, up from 22% in 2007.
+Gas has been taking market share in this sector: in 2022, 38% of electricity generation was powered by gas, up from 22% in 2007.
 The big loser here is coal, which has consistently given up market share.

-Total gas demand in 2024 (including Mexican and LNG exports) was around 107.3 Bcf/day, up by 0.3 Bcf/day versus 2023 and 12 Bcf/day higher than the pre-COVID level in 2019.
-The biggest contributors to the growth in demand in 2024 were LNG exports and power generation.
+Total gas demand in 2024 (including Mexican and LNG exports) was around 108.8 Bcf/day, up by 1.7 Bcf/day versus 2023 and 13 Bcf/day higher than the pre-COVID level in 2019.
+The biggest contributor to the growth in demand in 2024 was power generation.

-We expect US demand growth in 2025 of 4.3 Bcf/day versus average growth of nearly 4 Bcf/day between 2021 and 2023.
+We expect US demand growth in 2025 of 3.0 Bcf/day, similar to the average growth seen between 2021 and 2024.
 Growth is expected to be driven by higher LNG exports and greater power generation demand.
 Beyond 2025, we expect to see a material increase in US LNG export capacity as higher international gas prices incentivise new LNG export investment.
 Proposed projects imply capacity growth of around 3 Bcf/day by the end of 2025 and a further 5-6 Bcf/day in 2026-2028, bringing total export capacity to over 20 Bcf/day by 2028.